ParadigmZero/webpage-word-counter/README.md

 In the `./ssl/.` folder, provide your own private key, as `key.pem`, and public certificate as `cert.pem`.
 Or generate a simple example self-signed certificate with the following command:

 `npm run gencerts`

+You will need `openssl` installed.
+For Linux/WSL/MacOS it is most likely installed already, for Windows the Chocolatey/Scoop package manager is a good source.

 # Details/limitations API